MasakazuKurata/tutorial/README.md

    `master`, if you want the branch off from a different branch just it out before hand.
 Now you can develop, commit, commit, and commit (see later about changing commits after the fact, rebase interactive, etc.).

-##### Updating before making the Pull Request
+##### Incorporating upstream changes after creating the branch (rebasing)
    Before making a Pull Request you want to have all the other developments that might have occurred incorporated into your branch.
+This is also possible to do after the Pull Request was created, when pushing the branch downstream the Pull Request is automatically updated.
 So
    ```
    git fetch origin
    git branch -vv